 They were in the charger!
 He put them on.

 Then Emil waited a moment.
 He listened.
 Yes!
-He could hear the birds chattering outside, and not just in their heads.
+He could hear the train on the tracks a mile away.
 He heard the furnace come on in the house.
 He heard the microwave beep in the kitchen.
 He heard the toilet flush in the bathroom.
 He heard the shower running.
 Then he heard a small crash and a little scream that puzzled him.

 Then he heard Veronika's voice in his head, "That's OK," she said.
 "I'll pick them up."